Adibakhan14/Tasty-Bites/README.md

-# 🍽️ Recipe Webpage - *Tasty Bites*
+# 🍽️ Tasty Bites

-A simple and responsive recipe webpage featuring delicious Indian dishes.
-Users can explore different recipes, view detailed ingredients and instructions through modals, and enjoy a smooth browsing experience.
+**Tasty Bites** is a modern, responsive recipe web application that lets users explore, search, and manage a curated list of global recipes.
+With a sidebar navigation, category filters, a clean card-based UI, and a modal to view full recipe details — it’s built for delightful culinary discovery.

 ## 🌟 Features

-- 🖼️ Clean and modern UI with hero and recipe card sections
-- 🍛 Multiple Indian recipes like Chole Bhature, Biryani, and more
-- 👀 "View Recipe" button opens a modal popup with full recipe details
-- 📱 Fully responsive layout for mobile and desktop
-- 🔍 Organized code using HTML, CSS, and JavaScript
+- 🧭 **Sidebar Navigation** — Access Home, Favorites, and About sections with ease
+- 🔍 **Live Search** — Instantly search for recipes by name
+- 🧾 **Category Filtering** — Filter recipes by meal types like Breakfast, Lunch, Dinner, Snacks, etc.
+- ❤️ **Favorites** — Mark and view your favorite recipes
+- 📦 **Recipe Modal Popup** — Click any recipe to see detailed steps and ingredients in a modal
+- 👨‍🍳 **Responsive Design** — Optimized for all screen sizes and devices
+- 📄 **About Section** — Overview of the platform with feature highlights

-## 🔧 Tech Stack
+## 🛠️ Tech Stack

-- **HTML5** – Semantic and structured markup
+- **HTML5**
-- **CSS3** – Styling and responsiveness
+- **CSS3**
-- **JavaScript** – Modal functionality for recipe cards
+- **Vanilla JavaScript**

 ## 📂 Folder Structure